 Is the Animal required because of a disability?
-Circle One: Yes No
+Choose One:YesNo If no, please explain request:

 (Service Animal only)

 What work or task is the Animal trained to do?

 (Assistance Animal only)

-What assistance does the Animal provide?
+What assistance does the Animal

+provide?

 Type of Animal and Breed

 Description of the Animal

 (photo must be attached)

 Is the Assistance or Service Circle One: Yes No

 Animal current on veterinary If yes, attach Veterinarian Verification Form

 recommended vaccinations?
 If no, explain:

 Has the Assistance or Service Circle One: Yes No

 Animal ever bitten or shown If yes, explain:

 aggression toward people?